kensanata/spellcasters/Iauniel.md

 10min per 10ft.
 Anybody caught in a burning web takes 2d8 damage as they free themselves.
 Anybody caught in a web with an open fire such as a torch automatically sets it on fire.

-**Observation** (3) gives you the power to observe what somebody is doing, no matter where they are, if and only if you can eat a little bit of their hair.
-The target must save vs. spell in order to notice the strange presence in their mind.
-If they do, they may defend themselves with mind-affecting spells such as *charms*, *mind blast*, *mind reading*, *mind rot*, or *warp mind*.

 **Cut the thread of fate** (4) allows you see the life thread of a living target up to 60ft away and cut it.
 The target must save